 The SERE Level-C training facility at Camp Mackall is one of only five facilities within the DoD that is authorized to conduct Level-C training.
-The Air Force conducts training at Fairchild AFB, Washington, and the Navy has facilities in Brunswick, Maine, and at North Island, California.
-The Army Aviation Center at Fort Rucker, Alaska, has its own another Level-C facility for aviation pilots in the Army.
+The Air Force conducts training at Fairchild AFB, Washington, and the Navy has facilities in Brunswick, Maine, and North Island, California.
+The Army Aviation Center at Fort Rucker, Alaska, has its own Level-C facility for aviation pilots in the Army.

 History of SERE Level C

 The Army’s first SERE Level C course was conducted at Camp Mackall, North Carolina, in 1986.
 LTC Rowe developed the first SERE Level C course based on his experiences as a Viet Cong POW.
 Special Forces Soldiers who were qualified in SFQC prior to 1986 may not have attended SERE, although many also attended SERE Level C as a stand-alone course once it was established.
 In 1998 it became mandatory for all Special Forces candidates to attend SERE before assignment to an SF group.

 The course incorporates classroom training and field training on Code of Conduct Training, a field training exercise where evasion and survival skills are practiced; survival and resisting-captivity skills are also practiced in a mock prisoner-of-war camp.

 The myths that are perpetrated about SERE rival those of Special Force Selection.
 These are the most common ones: